Pytorch

 Maximum Control The Lightning Trainer has many built-in features to make research simpler with less boilerplate, but debugging it requires some familiarity with the framework internals.
 In Fabric, everything is opt-in.
 Think of it as a toolbox: You take out the tools (Fabric functions) you need and leave the other ones behind.
 This makes it easier to develop and debug your PyTorch code as you gradually add more features to it.
 Fabric provides important tools to remove undesired boilerplate code (distributed, hardware, checkpoints, logging,…), but leaves the design and orchestration fully up to you.

-Sebastian Rascka’s blog post motivates this well: Optimizing Memory Usage for Training LLMs and Vision Transformers in PyTorch.
+Sebastian Rascka’s blog post motivates this well: Optimising Memory Usage for Training LLMs and Vision Transformers in PyTorch.

 15.3 Catalyst